clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-install-cl.rst

 Get the latest |CL| installer ISO image from the `image`_ repository.
 Look for :file:`clear-[version number]-installer.iso.xz`.

-.. include:: ../../guides/maintenance/download-verify-uncompress-linux.rst
+.. include:: ../../guides/maintenance/download-verify-decompress-linux.rst
    :Start-after: verify-linux:
-   :end-before: To uncompress a GZ
+   :end-before: To decompress a GZ

 For alternative instructions on other operating systems, see:

-* :ref:`download-verify-uncompress-mac`
+* :ref:`download-verify-decompress-mac`
-* :ref:`download-verify-uncompress-windows`
+* :ref:`download-verify-decompress-windows`

 Upload the |CL| installer ISO to the VMware server
 **************************************************